Tuesday Flashback: Study skills

 Index cards!
 So simple.

-Yes, it’s old-school and ridiculously time-consuming, but this method (and waking up at 4 am every day to write), was also how I started and finished my 33 1/3 series book.
+Yes, it’s old-school and ridiculously time-consuming, but this method (and waking up at 4 am every day to write) is still how I write today (and also how I started and finished my 33 1/3 series book).

-This is not to say that because I use index cards that I am capable of perfect writing all the time.
-In fact, most of my writing (especially early drafts & I’m sure this blog entry) are riddled with mistakes.
+This is not to say that using index cards makes me a perfect writer by any means.
+Most of my essays (especially early drafts and, I’m sure, these blog entries) are riddled with mistakes.

 In an increasingly artificially “intelligent” world, simple tools like index cards, pens, and notebooks are becoming more and more obsolete.
-Mistakes are too.
-But mistakes prove we’re still learning.
+Mistakes are, too.
+So, make mistakes in your writing.
+Do it all the time.
+It never hurts to remind yourself that you’re only human.